VLSIDA/chip-tutorials/ordb-tcl.md

 - `set`: Assigns a value to a variable.
 - `puts`: Outputs a string to the console.
 - `expr`: Evaluates an expression.
+- `proc`: Defines a procedure to encapsulate reusable code blocks.
+- `foreach`: Iterates over each element in a list.

 Example: